AlexHeemann/OpenSynth/README.md

 # Open Synth
 ![Open Synth Screenshot]
 (https://raw.githubusercontent.com/AlexHeemann/AlexHeemann.github.io/master/images/OpenSynth.png)
 Open Synth is an open source wavetable synthesizer.
 It uses the [JUCE](https://www.juce.com) framework and can be compiled as VST/AU/standalone.
+The filters are from the fantastic [DSPFilters](https://github.com/vinniefalco/DSPFilters) library.
 The code is available under the GPL license.

 ### Features